William Trollope

 William Stapleton Trollope (31 July 1854 – 20 September 1895) was an English first-class cricketer active in the years 1877–87, who played for Surrey.
 He was born in South Lambeth and died in Southampton.
+In 1895, Trollope died in hospital after falling off a boat.
+He was found with throat wounds that were alleged to have been self-inflicted.